-Professor Daniel Ranalli has two shows underway in the month of October.
-Now through October 30 at the University of Rhode Island Art Gallery is a show that includes one of Professor Ranalli’s Daily Observances pieces.
-The show is called the 25th Anniversary Sea Grant Exhibition and includes 18 artists who have received a Visual Arts Sea Grant over that time.
+Professor Daniel Ranalli had two shows in the month of October.
+The University of Rhode Island Art Gallery had a show that included one of Professor Ranalli’s Daily Observances pieces.
+The show was called the 25th Anniversary Sea Grant Exhibition and included 18 artists who have received a Visual Arts Sea Grant over that time.

-The exhibition Beyond Human: Artist-Animal Collaborations inaugurates the new Art and Nature Center wing of this amazing museum.
-Included in this show are two of Professor Ranalli’s Snail Drawings.
-The show opened on Saturday October 19th at the Peabody Essex Museum in Salem, MA. and will be on display until September 2014.
+The exhibition Beyond Human: Artist-Animal Collaborations inaugurated the new Art and Nature Center wing of this amazing museum.
+Included in this show were two of Professor Ranalli’s Snail Drawings.
+The show opened on Saturday October 19th at the Peabody Essex Museum in Salem, MA. and was on display until September 2014.